jjowens/BookshopAPI/README.md

 In your IIS management, add a new website with an URL pointing at http://api.bookshop.lab101.com.
 It can be something else.
 None of the features in the API are hard coded to use this URL.

-Edit your hosts file to point 127.0.0.1 to point at http://api.bookshop.lab101.com (or your alterntaive URL).
+Edit your hosts file to point 127.0.0.1 to point at http://api.bookshop.lab101.com (or your alternative URL).
 Add the following line

 127.0.0.1 api.bookshop.lab101.com